trixr4kdz/AppArel/Assignments/homework2.md

 ### Problem 5.2, Stephens page 116
 > Suppose you're building a phone application that lets you play tic-tac-toe against a simple computer opponent.
 It will display high scores stored on the phone, not in an external database.
 Which architectures would be most appropriate and why?

 The architectures most appropriate could be __monolithic__, __data-centric__, and __rule-based__.
-Since the application does not store high scores in an external database, those architectures that use a separate user interface from the databse would not be needed.
+Since the application does not store high scores in an external database, those architectures that use a separate user interface from the database would not be needed.
 Additionally, a simple game of tic-tac-toe wouldn't need very complex parts.

 - Monolithic could be appropriate since the application seems to be self-contained because it's simple enough with just a computer opponent and a high score feature that it is easy to understand all the pieces and how they fit together.
 A monolithic architecture displays the user interface, accesses data, processes customer orders, etc.